john-science/john-science.github.io/_drafts/2018-01-01-noethers-theorem.md

   + What if the entire universe was a bit to the right of where it is now?
 What if the entire universe was suddenly rotated by 10%, including you?
 What if the whole universe was exactly the same as it is now, but it started 4 seconds earlier?
   + An asteroid flying through deep space.
   + Running a chemistry experiment an hour in the future.
+  + Run any experiment in a different time or place.
+Keeping everything else the same, nothing changes.
+  + A moon in a stable orbit around a cold, dead star.
+But, you know, up beat.
 - Laws of motion: spatial symmetries.
 Work, heat, mass -> time.
 Take all the other laws of nature and now we know WHY.